uccser/cs-unplugged/docs/source/index.rst

 This documentation is for those who want to help write content for the CS Unplugged project, specifically text content.
-This is the place to start if you plan to add or modify topic content (for
+This is the documentation to read if you want to do any of the following (or similar):

+- Add a new topic
-example: clear up instructions on a lesson), or add translations.
+- Clear up instructions on a lesson
+- Add a language implementation for a programming exercise
+- Add a translation

 ------------------------------------------------------------------------------